DaniellaMuhire/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+-
-Based on the trend lines, we can first conclude that it is better to launch campaign in the months of May and June  absed on the line chart results.
-Secondly, the length of a campaign is correlated with its success.
-A longer campaign has more chnace of being successful.
+We can first conclude that it is better to launch campaign in the months of May and June based on the line chart results.
+In fact, those two months have the highest number of Success.
+Secondly, Louise should avoi launching campaigns in the months of November and December because those two months have the lowest successful rate.

 - What can you conclude about the Outcomes based on Goals?
+-
-Baes on goals,  we can conclude that more the goal is higher, more likely it won't be successful and vice versa.
+There is a negative correlation.
+More the goal amount is higher, more likely it won't be successful and more the goal amount is lower, the more likely it will have a high successful rate.

 - What are some limitations of this dataset?
+-
-Some limitations could be a limited sample size or lack of reliable data such as self-reported data, missing data, and deficiencies in data measurements.
+Some limitations could be a limited sample size or lack of reliable data such as missing data, and deficiencies in data measurements.
+We definetely need more data to give an accurate analysis.
+It is not very understanding how the month of May and June have a greater success rate in the Outcomes by Launch Date and those same two months have the greater failed rate in that same field.

 - What are some other possible tables and/or graphs that we could create?

-It would be great to have a graphs of potential outliers Outcomes based on Launch Date and Goals.
-It would also be great to use skewness to wuantify how skewed, or asymmetrical, a distribution is.
+It would be great to have tables and/or graphs of potential outliers Outcomes based on Launch Date and Goals.
+It would also be great to use skewness to quantify how skewed, or asymmetrical, a distribution is.